chaifeng/docker-mysql-backup-s3-gpg/README.md

   Securet Access Key
 - `PGP_KEY`
-  Your PGP public key ID, used to encrypt your backups
+  Your PGP public key ID, used to encrypt your backups Can be a PGP key ID or a local filename or a http/https/ftp URL.
 - `MYSQL_HOST`
   the host/ip of your mysql database
 - `MYSQL_USER`